elifince1/istanbul-airbnb-analysis/README.md

 This repository is at the initial setup stage.
 I will be adding data, analysis, and documentation over the coming weeks as the project progresses.

-## AI Usage / Acknowledgements

-In accordance with the DSA 210 project guidelines, I explicitly declare that I used AI tools to decide on my project's main topic and prepare my GitHub repository more professionally.